Salesforce Credentials

 - Professional Edition, however, the optional Web Services API add-on must be purchased and can be processed through an Account Executive

-To establish a connection with Salesforce in DataBlend, first create DataBlend as a Connected App in Salesforce:
+To establish a connection with Salesforce in DataBlend with REST API, first create DataBlend as a Connected App in Salesforce:

 - Log into Salesforce and click on the gear icon to navigate to Setup.